Skip to content

 • System requirements: Debian 11+ / Ubuntu 22+

-• Hardware: enable USB OTG or connect a CH340 + CH9329 HID cable (for HID emulation), and connect a USB HDMI capture card.
+• Hardware: enable USB OTG or connect a CH340 + CH9329 HID cable (for HID emulation), connect a USB HDMI capture card, or use another video capture device you already have.

 Install